quicwg/base-drafts/draft-ietf-quic-transport.md

 version.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.
-The client MUST choose the version that it most prefers from those supported by the server.
-The server will abort the connection attempt if the client chooses in a manner inconsistent from the preference order included with the client transport parameters (see {{version-validation}}).

 If the client does not support any of the versions the server offers, it aborts the connection attempt.

-The client then attempts to create a connection using the version it selects.
+The client then attempts to establish a connection using the version it selects.
-If the content of the Initial packet the client sends does not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers ({{long-header}}) and MUST include the new negotiated protocol version.

+A Version Negotiation packet reveals which of the versions supported by the client are not supported by the server.
+The client MUST add all versions the server does not support to the `unsupported_versions` field that is included with its transport parameters (see {{transport-parameter-versions}}), or the equivalent field in the version it selects.
+The `unsupported_versions` field is used to validate the version negotiation process (see {{version-validation}}).

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server